 The Texas Family Code specifically provides, however, that a court must determine whether a parent should be granted physical or legal custody or visitation rights without regard to the sex of the parent or of the child.
 In other words, fathers cannot be denied parental rights based solely on their gender or the genders of their children.
 Additionally, the Texas Family Code states that frequent contact between a child and each parent should be encouraged and that it is presumed to be in a child’s best interest to have a relationship with both parents.
 Similarly, the law allows for either parent to be ordered to pay child support to his or her co-parent, which means the law protects a father’s right to receive child support as well.Consult with an Experienced Lawyer in Dallas

 Fathers play a critical role in the lives of their children, and therefore it is important for them to fight to protect their parental rights.
 If you wish to establish paternity or safeguard your right to custody or child support, speak to the trusted father’s rights lawyers at our Dallas firm.
-The main office of the McClure Law Group is in Dallas, and we are available to meet by appointment at our Collin County office in Plano.
 We regularly assist fathers in paternity, custody, and support proceedings in Dallas, Garland, Rockwall, Fort Worth, Richardson, Irving, McKinney, and Frisco.
 We also represent people in family law cases in cities in Dallas, Denton, Rockwall, Grayson, Collin, and Tarrant Counties.
 You can contact us at 214.692.8200 or via the online form to schedule a conference.